Ordering copies of civil status documents online (birth, marriage, registered partnership, death) - application

 Good Friday, 24 and 31 December from 8 am to 11 am.
 Closed on public holidays.

 Office hours: Monday to Friday from 7.30 am to 3.30 pm, plus on Thursday afternoons from 3.30 pm to 5.30 pm

 Good Friday, 24 and 31 December from 7.30 am to 12 am.
 Closed on public holidays.

 Please note: There is a reduced service on Thursday afternoons.
 Please expect longer waiting times.

 If neither the civil status details nor the name of the original register office is known, the "Wiener Zentralkartothek" may be able to provide further information.

 Please note: This office is not responsible for general information concerning online orders of civil status records - for this, please contact the register office.

 Please bring a valid official photo documentation to your personal appointment.

 - The fee for written applications (letter, fax, e-mail, online order) is at EUR 14.30.

-- There is an additional fee of EUR 9.30 for each civil status document.
+- An additional fee of EUR 9.30 is payable for each civil status document ordered.